karacas/imgLiquid/README.md

-#jQuery  Plugin: imgLiquid v0.67
+#imgLiquid.js

-A jQuery Plugin to resize images to fit in a container
+v0.67 - 18-10-2012
-18-10-12
+#####A jQuery Plugin to resize images to fit in a container
-Copyright (c) 2012 Alejandro Emparan (karacas), @krc_ale
+Alejandro Emparan (karacas), twitter: @krc_ale
 Dual licensed under the MIT and GPL licenses.
 ##
 #Usage